fieldtrip/website/development/project/opm_helmet_design.md

     ];
     opm_single.tra = eye(3);

-We copy the OPM sensor for each of the channels and rotate and translate it as before.
+We specify the single OPM sensor as the template, which cause it to be copied for each of the channels and rotated and translated as before.

     cfg = [];
     cfg.elec = elec;